SixteenThousand/Advent-Of-Code/README.md

 coding challenges you can find ![here](https://adventofcode.com/).

-Please note I haven't focussed on writing clean code here, just solving the problems, though if you want to ask me about how I did something, free to raise an issue.
+Please note I haven't focussed on writing clean code here, just solving the problems, though if you want to ask me about how I did something, feel free to raise an issue.

 ---